-Acquiring a business directly from the owner is just one method of making a start in the world of self-employment or of expanding your current enterprise.
-In addition, many buyers will find the enterprise they want to make an offer on via a sale advisor (also called a vendor advisor).
+Buying directly from the owner is just one method of buying and building your current enterprise.
+Many buyers will find the company they want to make an offer on via a broker (also called a sale or vendor advisor).
 This is due to the fact that a high proportion of vendors who sell a business in the UK each year choose to place their company on the market in this way.

 For the majority of business sellers, an advisor does not simply help them with the contractual and legal side of a sale.
 They assist with all aspects of marketing the business, as well.
-Therefore, if you are currently looking for businesses that are on the market, it is likely that you will have come across ones that available only through a sales advisor.
+Therefore, if you are currently looking for businesses that are for sale, it is likely that you will have found ones that are available only by buying from a broker.

 Having said that, not all sales advice firms are as professional as they ought to be.
 What potential pitfalls should you look out for and, conversely, what are the positives to keep an eye open for?